Top five ways to make the most of your energy monitor

 This means watching out for appliances that are being left on unnecessarily, turning things off standby and making sure all your energy-guzzling appliances are working as efficiently as possible.

 Some light bulbs also use a surprising amount of electricity, so consider replacing them.
 Do this initially in the rooms you use most often.
-Take a look at our lightbulb reviews to get the most energy-efficient models.
+Not sure which bulb to buy?
+See our five tips for choosing the right light bulb.

 4. Get everyone involved